Search

 Lapland What to visit Ounasvaara Trail

-The 12 pm light (which looks more like sunrise in Portugal) hitting the tall pine trees full of snow and the city of Rovaniemi in the background in shades of pink left no doubt that Lapland is truly magical.
+Lapland is truly magical!
+Wait until you see the noon light hitting the tall pine trees full of snow and the city of Rovaniemi in the background in shades of pink.

 » Watch a Nature Show: the Northern Lights